lianna-blanca/conspiro-remade/README.md

 ## Latest updates:

-* Theory generation works on page refresh or when name is submitted
+* Rebuilt with React Hooks

 * Make Form and Result into one component

 * CSS rebuilt to match original project

 ## To Do:

+* Prevent auto generation of theory on inital load or refreshes as name is entered (handle change)

 * WCAG / accesibility (ARIA)